Security-Onion-Solutions/securityonion-docs/grid.rst

 Online Since
 ~~~~~~~~~~~~

-This shows how long the node has been online.
+The ``Online Since`` field shows how long the node has been online.

 Production EPS
 ~~~~~~~~~~~~~~

-Production EPS is how much a node is producing.
+The ``Production EPS`` field is how much a node is producing.
 This is taken from the number of events out in :ref:`elastic-agent`.

 Consumption EPS
 ~~~~~~~~~~~~~~~

-Consumption EPS is how much a search node is consuming.
+The ``Consumption EPS`` field is how much a search node is consuming.

 Process Status
 ~~~~~~~~~~~~~~

-If this shows ``Fault``, you can check the ``Container Status`` section to determine which process has failed.
+If the ``Process Status`` field shows ``Fault``, you can check the ``Container Status`` section to determine which process has failed.

 Connection Status
 ~~~~~~~~~~~~~~~~~

-This shows whether or not the node is currently connected to the grid.
+The ``Connection Status`` field shows whether or not the node is currently connected to the grid.

 RAID Status
 ~~~~~~~~~~~